Is the Merchant Navy A Good Option For Girls? A Guide for Women to Join the Merchant Navy

 Male-Dominated Industry | Historically, the merchant navy has been male-dominated.
 Only 1.2% of global seafarers are women according to IMO data.
 Initiatives to include women are underway, but progress is gradual. |

 Dealing With Sexism Onboard/During Training | Women often encounter sexism and comparisons with male colleagues in physical abilities.
-New interactions with seniors result in repetitive questions about their career choice. |
+New interactions with seniors result in repetitive questions about their career choices. |

 Dealing With Small-Minded People | Women must navigate a diverse range of attitudes, including orthodox mindsets and potential jealousy from colleagues.
 Balancing interactions becomes crucial for harmonious work. |